Cherry barb: In the aquarium

 The fish is most often kept in community tanks by aquarium hobbyists.
 The cherry barb is a schooling fish and is best kept in groups of five or more individuals, though the schools are often less discrete than those of other barbs.
-Within these schools there will most likely be hierarchy.
+Within these schools, there will most likely be a hierarchy.
 There should be a ratio of at least two females to one male.
-The male will constantly harass the females to breed, and if there are multiple females, each can escape the attentions of the male for a time.
-The average life span is four years, with a maximum around seven years.
+The male will constantly harass the females to breed, and if there are multiple females, each can escape the attention of the male for a time.
+The average life span is four years, with a maximum of around seven years.
 The tank should have abundant plant material (about two-thirds to three-quarters of the tank), but the fish also needs open space to swim.
 It tends to hide and will often withdraw under the cover of plants.
 The younger male is generally peaceful, but a mature male can be aggressive when breeding.
 Appropriate tankmates include Rasbora and similar calm fish.

 Breeding

 When breeding, the male swims just behind the female, chasing away rival males.
-The female will spawn 200 to 300 eggs and scatter them on plants and on the substrate.
+The female will spawn 200 to 300 eggs and scatter them on plants and the substrate.
 It may eat its own eggs and small fry.
 The eggs hatch in one to two days and the fry are free-swimming after two more days.
 After five weeks, the hatchlings will be about 1 cm. long and easily identifiable as cherry barbs.